Your house needs updating from time to time. But home remodeling can also be expensive; hence, it is crucial to spend your money wisely.

 OPTIMIZE YOUR BATHROOM

-Your bathroom can be one of the wasteful areas in your home.
-Your toilet alone can be responsible for 24% of your daily water consumption.
+Your bathroom can be one of the most wasteful areas in your home.
+Your toilet alone can account for 24% of your daily water consumption.

 Thus, it would be best to think of ways to consume less water in the bathroom when renovating.